 I am able to assist with porting and love helping clients through the process.
 There are are a lot of important points to know when porting a mortgage.
 I will be able to go over them with a you to assure there are no challenges.

-1) Qualifying: Porting a mortgage and qualifying for a new mortgage are looked at the same.
-If you want to port their mortgage, a new application and credit check is completed, and you need to qualify for this new ported mortgage.
-If you are changing homes due to a marital breakdown, loss of job, reduction of income, credit problems and so on, you may face challenges when looking to port the mortgage.
+Porting a mortgage and qualifying for a new mortgage looked at the same by banks and lenders.
+If you want to port a mortgage, a new application and credit check will need to be completed.
+With that, you need to apply and be approved for this new ported mortgage.
+If you are changing homes due to a marital breakdown, loss of job, reduction of income, credit problems and so on, you may face challenges.

 Learn more: How to Build Your Credit Score

 If you are moving to a new location for employment and your new employment has a probationary period, this could be a challenge.
 Typically, you must complete the probationary period before you will be able to qualify to port the mortgage.